 - Application layering

 Even though these technologies have not been tested and are not supported, it may be possible to configure Snagit to work in these environment, assuming that it would make sense to.
 For example, implementing Snagit as a published application would only allow Snagit to capture from the host, rather than the client, so this may not make sense for your environment.
-If you do find ways to implement Snagit in these technologies, we would love to hear from you!
-Please submit a ticket above to get in contact with our Support team.
+If you do find ways to implement Snagit in these technologies, we would like to hear your feedback.
+Please submit a ticket to our support team.